 According to Metcalfe’s Law, the value of a network increases with the number of connected users.
 By the same logic, the value of an online community increases with the number of connected and engaged community members.

-But community management and moderation – that is, connecting with and engaging community participants – is often easier said than done.
-Developing online community engagement can be challenging, particularly when companies are faced with language differences, varying degrees of subject matter specialization, geographical distance, content creation, and dissemination.
+But community management and moderation — that is, connecting with and engaging community participants — is often easier said than done.
+Developing online community engagement can be challenging.
+Particularly when companies face language differences, varying degrees of subject matter specialization, geographical distance, content creation, and dissemination.

-If you’re facing any of these challenges while building your community engagement strategy, you’re not alone.
-For instance, Boomi, one of our customers faced a similar challenge surrounding community engagement and relevance.
-Here’s how they revamped their customer community, supercharging engagement – resulting in a 300% case deflection increase in just 3 months.
+If this sounds like you, you’re not alone.
+For instance, Boomi, a Coveo customer, faced a similar challenge surrounding community engagement and relevance.
+Here’s how they revamped their customer community, supercharging engagement – resulting in a 300% case deflection increase in just three months.

 Fortunately, there are five easy-to-implement solutions that can increase online engagement in no time.
 But first, one question…

-- Robust feedback mechanism: One of the benefits of having a solid online community is that your active and new members provide continuous feedback about your product and services.
+- Robust feedback mechanism: Active and new members provide continuous feedback about your product and services.
 In the process, you generate and hear about the real excitement your customers feel about your product or business.

 - Build strong relationships: Community activity goes a long way to building stronger relationships with your customers.
-By soliciting and encouraging participation, you’re cultivating a conversation with your most important audience – the people who are already giving you their money.
+Encouraging participation cultivates a conversation with your most important audience: the people who are already giving you their money.

 - Inspiration & collaboration opportunities: Your online community strategy should be inclusive of all your stakeholders – including your partners.
-Partner communities are similar, in that you can foster new collaboration, develop ideas, and potentially reach customers you might not have otherwise been able to.
+Partner communities are similar.
+You can foster new collaboration, develop ideas, and potentially reach customers you might not have otherwise been able to.

-- Convert customers to brand advocates: Your online community can also turn potential customers into zealous advocates for your business.
+- Convert customers to brand advocates: Your online community can also turn potential customers into zealous business advocates.
 Your community doesn’t just act as a customer acquisition magnet, it also plays a big part in customer retention.
-People are more likely to stick with a group that they feel connected to and a part of.
+People are more likely to stick with a group that they feel connected to.
 Why can’t that group be your business?
-And these days, when so much of ecommerce relies on user-generated techniques like social proof, you’ll want those customers in your corner.
+And when current ecommerce relies on user-generated techniques like social proof, you’ll want those customers in your corner.

-So now that we know online community engagement is important for business growth, what can you plug into an effective community engagement strategy?
+Now that we know why online community engagement is important for business growth.
+What can you plug into an effective community engagement strategy?